SonOfLilit/kleenexp/README.md

 assert remove_parentheses('a(b)c(d)e') == 'ace'
 ```

-(the original is from a hackathon project I participated in and looks like this:)
+instead of the next piece of code from a hackathon project:

 ```
 import re